 If we look to life as our greatest teacher—we may not always be an A+ student or enjoy the particular lesson, but we have great respect for what we’re learning—we’ll begin to see a pattern.
 We see patterns of fear and patterns of love, and letting go of fear becomes one of the surest ways to loving our lives again, or for the very first time.

-A fearful story can be perpetuated by feelings of:
+The story loop can be triggered by experiences of:

 Once you’ve accepted the assignment, you can accept that you cannot avoid the assignment.
+Some things you must go through to get out of.
 If you don’t show up for it, it will keep showing up for you.
-Your willingness to face your fear resembles your readiness to experience positive change; what you’re doing is showing up for yourself.

 A Course in Miracles says, “Light cannot enter darkness when a mind believes in darkness and will not let it go.
 Truth does not struggle against ignorance, and love does not attack fear.
 What needs no protection does not defend itself.
 Defense is of your making.”